dansusman/dansusman/README.md

 ### Hi there 👋

 My name is Dan Susman, as my GitHub username suggests 😛.
-I am a second-year computer science student at Northeastern University in Boston, MA.
+I am a second-year computer science student at Northeastern University in Boston, MA, interested in algorithm design, software development, alternative energies, and sustainability.

 - 🔭 I’m currently working on machine learning algorithms to maximize the efficiency of predicting photochemcial reaction outcome.
 - 🌱 Currently, I am learning C, improving my Python skills, and looking into React.